StefRuseva88/html-css-styles-part3/README.md

 16. [License](#License)
 17. [Contact](#Contact)

+## 1. Media Queries in Typography
+Adjust font sizes for different screen sizes using media queries.

+## 2. Responsive Forms
+Create a responsive login form with FontAwesome icons and focus state styles.

+## 3. Responsive Media Boxes
+Design a responsive section with media boxes, utilizing specific colors and fonts.

+## 4. Landing Page
+Create a multi-section landing page that is fully responsive.

+## 5. Responsive Tables
+Design a responsive table with specified columns and include reset and typography styles.

+## 6. Responsive Vertical Timeline
+Build a vertical timeline with responsive design and styled articles.

+## 7. Tag Cardio: Form
+Create a web page using the form tag.

+## 8. Tag Cardio: Input
+Design a web page using the input tag with type "text" within a form.

+## 9. Tag Cardio: Textarea
+Create a web page using the textarea tag, including text from a provided file.

+## 10. Tag Cardio: Label
+Build a web page using the label tag, incorporating text from a provided file.

+## 11. Tag Cardio: Button
+Create a web page using the button tag with provided text.

+## 12. Tag Cardio: Fieldset Legend
+Design a web page using the fieldset tag with legend, including provided text.

+## 13. Tag Cardio: Select Option
+Create a web page using select and option tags, using provided text.

+## 14. Tag Cardio: Datalist
+Build a web page using the datalist tag within a form, including provided text.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.